ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-tuti iu.
-v ~
-* A smart thiti^—a u-uitu t jlastci

-__
-A LITERARY CURISOITY.
-W.* copy from tire Charleston Cmirirr
-tre following ingenious lines, bdreeing
-&#x27;hev will be real with interest —I -
-: change.
 “The following remarkable little poem
 s a eontributi &gt;a to the San Fruneis.’o
 , Times from the pen of M s.
 H. A. D m­